SeanDS/dcc/docs/source/cli.rst

 .. option:: --ignore-version

-    Fetch the latest version of the document specified in :option:`DCC_NUMBER <dcc view DCC_NUMBER>` from the local archive regardless of the version specified.
-If no local version exists, the requested (or, if no version is specified, the latest) version of the document will still be fetched from the DCC.
+    Attempt to fetch the latest version of the document specified in :option:`DCC_NUMBER
+    <dcc view DCC_NUMBER>` from the local archive regardless of the version specified.
+    If no local version exists, the version of the document given in :option:`DCC_NUMBER
+    <dcc view DCC_NUMBER>` (or, if no version is specified, the latest version) will
+    still be fetched from the DCC.

 .. option:: -f, --force